The "sugar" coarse-grained DNA model: Introduction

+We think that the answer is 'no'.
+To adequately reproduce DNA local deformability, the model needs to reproduce the ribose flexibility.
+It means that both the B- and A-DNA forms and the transitions between them should be present at the corresponding physical conditions.
+In this article, we propose the first CG model meeting this requirement.
+More precisely, using all-atom simulations and experimental data, we justify the choice of beads on the backbone (their minimal needed number and location) and the potentials of interactions between them.
+We show that the existence of the A-DNA can be provided only if the ions are treated explicitly.
+For the derivation of the model, we exploit the interactions between bases as in the AMBER force field, but the proposed method of introducing ribose flexibility may be used with any of the CG base interactions obtained by "bottom-up" approach \cite{2010-DNA-CG-2grains-plus-ellipsoid,2010-CG-bases-Sheraga,2012-ab-initio-between-bases}.

-The approach we use in this work has been originally formulated in \cite{2010-first-full-publication}.
-There, the choice of grains and potentials for simulating ribose flexibility has been described.
-In work \cite{2011-Biofizika} the B-DNA form has been modeled in the framework of this approach, but without implementation of ribose flexibility and with implicit solvent (generalized Born approximation with the Debye-Huckel correction for salt effects \cite{Case1999}).
-In the framework of this version, DNA heat conductivity was estimated \cite{Savin2011} and DNA stretching was investigated \cite{Savin2013}.
+We formulated the choice of the beads and derived the potentials for simulating ribose flexibility in 2010 \cite{2010-first-full-publication}.
+The version of the model without implementation of the ribose flexibility, without the sequence dependence, and with implicit solvent (generalized Born approximation with the Debye-Huckel correction for salt effects \cite{Case1999}) has been used for estimation of the B-DNA heat conductivity \cite{Savin2011} and for investigation of dsDNA stretching \cite{Savin2013}.
 However, this version is admissible only when one may neglect the ribose flexibility (under low temperatures or when the molecule can be extended but not bent and not compressed).
 At temperature 300~K, the behaviour of this CG B-DNA and the all atom AMBER model significantly differ \cite{2011-Biofizika}.
-In the present work we suggest a realization of the model (hereinafter referred to as the "sugar" CG DNA model) which adequately describes ribose flexibility and interactions between negative charges on DNA and explicit ions in implicitly treated solvent.
-This realization of the model is capable of simulating both A- and B-DNA forms under corresponding conditions.
+Here, we present the full model (hereinafter referred to as the "sugar" CG DNA model), including explicit representation of ions and sequence dependence.
+The parameters of the model are accurately adjusted, so that it can simulate both B- and A-DNA at proper conditions, and demonstrates both the A to B and the B to A transitions.